The LFIP provides for two types of administrative detention:

 According to Article 57(2) LFIP, detention for the purpose of removal may be ordered to persons issued a removal decision who:

-The RFIP provides that where a person makes an application for international application while detained in a Removal Centre, he or she will remain in detention without being subject to a separate detention order for the purposes of the international protection procedure.[8]
+The RFIP provides that where a person makes an application for international application while detained in a Removal Centre, he or she will remain in detention without being subject to a separate detention order for the purposes of the international protection procedure.[6]
 This not only runs contrary to the LFIP, which provides that applicants for international protection are protected from deportation, but also raises the risk that grounds for detention under Article 68 LFIP will not be adequately assessed with a view to maintaining or releasing an applicant from pre-removal detention.
-In practice, asylum seekers remain subject to pre-removal detention orders, although some persons are released after their application for international protection has been registered.[9]
-Even this can nevertheless entail a prolonged period of pre-removal detention due to the significant obstacles to the Registration of applications from Removal Centres.
-There is limited information on how the new provision on alternatives to detention from December 2019 has been implemented but practice in 2020 and 2021 indicated an increased use of reporting duties and being placed at a residential address.
-See section on Alternatives to detention.
+Pre-removal detention orders continue to be issued towards asylum seekers; however, some people are released after their application for international protection has been registered.
+Due to the severe barriers to the registration of applications from Removal Centres, even this may involve a lengthy period of pre-removal detention.
+In 2022 and 2023 stakeholders reported that reporting duties and being placed at a residential address were used more frequently.[7]
+(See the section on Detention Alternatives.)

 Detention without legal basis

 Beyond detention in the international protection procedure and pre-removal detention, a number of migrants and asylum seekers are arbitrarily detained without legal basis.
-Firstly, persons who are apprehended outside their designated province (“satellite city”) may be detained in order to be transferred back.
-According to HRW, the combination of the registration ban in certain provinces and the travel ban forces Syrians either to stay illegally in one province or to travel illegally to other provinces, thus risking detention and deportation.
-[10] While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual, since 2018[11] the authorities have intensified checks on persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres (see Freedom of Movement).
-Administrative detention based on a lack of travel permission was common in 2019.[12]
-In 2020 travel restrictions still applied and there were new restrictions due to the COVID-19 pandemic.
-Intercity travel was banned for several weeks from April 2020.There was no information given by stakeholders on how this affected detention practices.
+Firstly, persons who are apprehended outside their designated/ registered province may be detained in order to be transferred back.
+According to stakeholders, the combination of the registration ban in certain provinces and the travel ban continued to force Syrians either to stay illegally in one province or to travel illegally to other provinces, thus risking detention and deportation in 2023.
+[8] While it appears that detention is imposed on applicants who violate residence restrictions with varying rigour, often depending on different factors such as the nationality of the individual.[9]
+The authorities have intensified checks by mobile migration points and check points between cities, which increase identification of the persons travelling outside their designated province, resulting in an increasing number of applicants for international protection detained in Removal Centres[10] (see Freedom of Movement).

-In 2019 the LFIP was amended regarding ‘inadmissible passengers’ to say that ‘Foreigners covered under this article shall stay at the designated areas at border gates until the process in relation to them is finalised.’
-NGOs were concerned that this would create problems and violations of procedural safeguards, and about the period of detention, conditions and access to appeal.
-[18] It was difficult to know how this was implemented in practice in 2020 due to COVID-19 restrictions on admissible and inadmissible passengers and quarantine, which took precedence.
-In 2021, there were concerns about longer detention periods at airports.
+In 2019, the LFIP was amended as concerned the rules on ‘inadmissible passengers’ (kabul edilemez), to say that ‘foreigners covered under this article shall stay at the designated areas at border gates until the process in relation to them is finalised.’
+NGOs shared their concerns that this practice had created problems and violations of procedural safeguards, and about the period of detention, conditions and access to appeal.[11]
 (See Access to the territory).

 [1] Article 68 LFIP.